anzz1/SellValue/README.md

 # Improved SellValue
-Adds vendor prices to tooltips
+Adds vendor prices to tooltips for WoW Vanilla 1.12.1

 Includes a database to initialize default prices from vanilla core.